sftgunner/edinplus-integration/README.md

 Currently there is only support for brightness control using the 8Ch Dimmer.

-Lighting channels must be assigned to a scene in order to be discovered.

-The state of this component is: Local Polling
+The state of this component is: Local Push

+This component currently communicates with the NPU over a combination of HTTP and TCP using port 26 (not currently configurable)

+Inputs currently trigger "edinplus_events" that can be used for automation

 ## Installation
 ### Adding the eDIN+ Component to Home Assistant